- Jumanji: Welcome to the Jungle

-- Mr. Bean goes America could sum up the movie.
+- Mr. Bean goes America could sum up this movie.
 He's guest at a family that expects a smart person, and accepts an excentric one, and he delivers the same general mayhem as in the series, extrapolated over 90 minutes.
 If you liked the series, you'll like the movie.

 - Finding Dory